Striving for Trans Inclusion and Anti-Racism in Science Learning at the Exploratorium

-The 2021 STARS internship cohort is a group of 13 transitional-aged youth (TAY) that centers trans and queer people and people of color.
-The STARS cohort will collaborate with other Exploratorium teams to produce educational content to reach the STARS program goals.
+The 2021 STARS internship cohort was a group of 13 transitional-aged youth (TAY) that centered trans and queer people and people of color.
+The STARS cohort collaborated with other Exploratorium teams to produce educational content to reach the STARS program goals.

-Additionally, program interns will engage in both collaborative workforce development and STEAM and education career exposure, build confidence and connection for self-efficacy, practice science communication, and develop and implement learning experiences.
+Additionally, program interns engaged in both collaborative workforce development and STEAM and education career exposure, built confidence and connection for self-efficacy, practiced science communication, and developed and implemented learning experiences.